 Even if $\gamma$ is integrable, i.e. tangent to a Lagrangian foliation, it is well-known that $C^\infty$-generic Lagrangian tangency singularities are in general non-classifiable, see \cite{AGV85}.
 However, if certain homotopical conditions given in terms of the homotopy class of the Lagrangian plane field $\gamma|_L$ are met, then by work of the first author \cite{AG18b} the tangencies can be reduced to the simplest ones of the so-called fold type via a $C^0$-small Hamiltonian isotopy, see Section \ref{sec:h-principle} below.
 In the presence of homotopical obstructions the higher Lagrangian tangency singularities cannot be removed by means of a Hamiltonian isotopy, so any attempt at removing them must allow for deformations of the Lagrangian submanifold more dramatic than a Hamiltonian isotopy.

-As a first step towards removing Lagrangian tangencies, note that one can trade Lagrangian fold tangencies with respect to $\gamma$ for corner singularities of the Lagrangian itself which are transverse to $\gamma$.
+As a first step towards removing Lagrangian tangencies, note that one can trade Lagrangian fold tangencies with respect to $\gamma$ for corner singularities of the Lagrangian itself, which are transverse to $\gamma$ in the sense that every Lagrangian tangent plane is transverse to $\gamma$.
 Namely, consider the 1-dimensional Lagrangian submanifold $\{q=p^2\} \subset \R^2$, which has a fold tangency with respect to the vertical distribution $\gamma=\{dq=0\}$.
 We can replace this smooth Lagrangian submanifold with the piecewise smooth Lagrangian submanifold $\{q=|p|\}$, which we call the order 1 ridge, and which is transverse to $\gamma$.
-See Figure \ref{foldridge} for an illustration, where it is also shown how one may interpolate between the two models away from the singular point while preserving exactness.
-It follows from this discussion that if the homotopical conditions for removing higher tangencies are satisfied by $\gamma|_L$, then by replacing the fold tangencies produced by the h-principle \cite{AG18b} with order 1 ridges we may completely eliminate the tangencies altogether.
+See Figure \ref{foldridge} for an illustration, where it is also shown how one may interpolate between the two models while preserving exactness.

+It follows from this discussion that if the homotopical conditions for removing higher tangencies are satisfied by $\gamma|_L$, then we may completely eliminate the tangencies by replacing the fold tangencies produced by the h-principle \cite{AG18b} with order 1 ridges.

-Our main result Theorem \ref{theorem: main theorem} shows that in a similar way, by creating certain standard combinatorial singularities called {\em ridges}, one can always make a Lagrangian $L$ transverse to a Lagrangian distribution $\gamma$, even without any homotopical pre-conditions on $\gamma|_L$.
-The deformation consists of two steps: first the necessary ridges are introduced via a local model and then the resulting piecewise smooth Lagrangian $L'$ is further deformed by a Hamiltonian isotopy.
+Our main result Theorem \ref{theorem: main theorem} shows more generally that by creating certain standard combinatorial singularities called {\em ridges} one can always make a Lagrangian $L$ transverse to a Lagrangian distribution $\gamma$, even without any homotopical pre-conditions on $\gamma|_L$.
+The deformation consists of two steps: first the necessary ridges are introduced via a local model and then the resulting piecewise smooth Lagrangian is further deformed by a Hamiltonian isotopy.
 Note that a posteriori all the results can be reformulated back in the smooth category by smoothing the ridges.